waikereru/waikereru.github.io/_pages/1769-garden.md

 Planting the garden began in  2 June 2015, and continues to evolve, guided by Philip, Malcolm and Graeme.

 ### A blaze of yellow
-From the car park you are greeted by a grove of Kowhai (Sophora tetraptera).
-When Banks and Solander first arrived in Turanganui-a-Kiwa (Gisborne) on October 8 1769, the kowhai trees were in flower.
+From the car park you are greeted by a grove of Kowhai (*Sophora tetraptera*).
+When Banks and Solander first arrived in Turanganui-a-Kiwa (Gisborne) on October 8 1769, the Kowhai trees were in flower.

 {% include figure image_path="/assets/images/1769/kowhai-flower.jpg" caption="Kowhai tree in bloom" %}

 ### Native as exotic
 Local flora and fauna, familiar to Māori, seemed very exotic to Banks and Solander.
 This was the first time that plants from Aotearoa had been seen, collected and studied by Europeans.

-As you cross the bridge with its poutama pattern (based on tukutuku woven panels in meeting-houses) and enter the 1769 Garden, the plants seem unfamiliar or exotic - with bright pops of the green foliage and white flowers of Scandia rosifolia (NZ angelica), strange forms of Coprosma rhamnoides, and as you walk up the paths, a land of tall shadowy columns created by the threatened plant Pittosporum obcordatum.
+As you cross the bridge with its poutama pattern (based on tukutuku woven panels in meeting-houses) and enter the 1769 Garden, the plants seem unfamiliar or exotic - with bright pops of the green foliage and white flowers of *Scandia rosifolia* (NZ angelica), strange forms of *Coprosma rhamnoides*, and as you walk up the paths, a land of tall shadowy columns created by the threatened plant *Pittosporum obcordatum*.

 {% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}

 ### Intersecting groves
-The lower garden is designed as a pattern of intersecting groves, first Kowhai, then Pittosporum obcordatum.
+The lower garden is designed as a pattern of intersecting groves, first Kowhai, then *Pittosporum obcordatum*.
 On the upland path, this runs into a kahikatea grove, intersecting the existing kanuka forest.

 The Kahikatea trees in the forest grove are planted to appear as individual trees in the distance from the entrance (for at least the first 50 years or so).
 Banks mentioned “fine groves” of large trees on the flats at Turanganui, almost certainly kahikatea.